 Glad of what has been achieved

-Even though she is already 29, she has never been on holiday.
-Even though she has a secure job, she still lives with father and mother on just 40 square metres.
-And even though Bhagya, whose life this story is about, has – based on Central European standards – little scope for her own development, she says: “I am glad of what I have been able to achieve.
-However, I would not be as well off without the help that I received. ” For 19 years, Bhagya attended various education facilities of our Indian wortundtat partners AMG – from kindergarten 1994 up to graduating from nursing school in 2013.
+Bhagya is a modest and undemanding woman: she has never been on holiday, lives with her father and mother on 40 square metres and looks after her parents without complaining.
+Thus, one believes it when she says: “I am glad of what I have been able to achieve.
+However, I would not be as well off without the help that I received. ”wortundtat could help her get that far.
+For 19 years, Bhagya attended various education facilities of our Indian wortundtat partner AMG – from kindergarten 1994 up to graduating from nursing school in 2013.
 For some years now, she has been standing on her own feet.

-Currently she is earning about Euro 280 Euro a month, working as a nurse in a public hospital.
-This is significantly more than the average per-capita income in India; however, her salary has to support three people: her father, 58, can no longer work in his job.
+For some time her father has not been able to work in his job anymore.
 He is ill and his joints are worn out.
-“It had always been a challenge for him to provide enough food for us children”, she says.
+“It had always been a challenge for him to provide enough food for us children”, Bhagya says.
 He sold sweets.
 He used his bike to get the merchandise from the “wholesaler” in the morning.
 Then he cycled as fast as he could to the street traders in the town to sell his sweets on.
 “But the other suppliers had motorbikes.
 They were always faster.
 Hence, most days he didn’t earn enough money for all of us.
 We children had enough to eat but only because our parents made sacrifices.
 Bhagya remembers that “to earn money for three meals was as good as impossible”.

 With your donation for our schools in India you can help people like Bhagya’s parents to ensure that their children get a good education.